redis/redis-doc/topics/cluster-tutorial.md

 This means that there is at least a master instance serving each of the 16384 slots available.

+Creating a Redis Cluster using the create-custer script
+---

+If you don't want to create a Redis Cluster by configuring and executing individual instances manually as explained above, there is a much simpler system (but you'll not learn the same amount of operational details).

+Just check `utils/create-cluster` directory in the Redis distribution.
+There is a script called `create-cluster` inside (same name as the directory it is contained into), it's a simple bash script.
+In order to start a 6 nodes cluster with 3 masters and 3 slaves just type the following
+commands:

+1. `create-cluster start`
+2. `create-cluster create`

+Reply to `yes` in step 2 when the `redis-trib` utility wants you to accept the cluster layout.

+You can now interact with the cluster, the first node will start at port 30000 by default.
+When you are done, stop the cluster with:

+3. `create-cluster stop`.

+Please read the `README` inside this directory for more information on how to run the script.

 Playing with the cluster
 ---